lhirata/blog/_posts/2020-04-19-baby-boule-recipe.md

 7. Repeat the pinching and folding until the dough is about 77F (or about 5-7 minutes).
 8. Cover the bowl with plastic wrap and let sit in a warm spot for 20-30 minutes.

+    A good warm spot is your oven (turned **off**) with the oven light on.
+Just don't forget your dough is in there!

 ### Turn Your Dough (Bulk Fermentation)

 1. Fold the dough, like you did in step 4.
 This is your first "turn".